 With this study, researchers have shown that Testosterone has an undeniable effect on pulmonary function and susceptibility to Asthma and other lung disorders associated with lung inflammation.

 Treating Asthma is a Global Imperative

-Asthma is a worldwide epidemic, largely due to air quality resulting from global industrialization and modernization.
+Asthma is a worldwide epidemic, mainly due to air quality resulting from global industrialization and modernization.
 In just 25 years, asthma diagnoses have risen by 100% across the world.
 To protect the health of men and women around the globe, we must both take action to clean up the environments in which we live, and we must come up with more advanced treatments to help patients live better lives in those settings.